Extradition To Utah

 Finding Qualified Representation for a Case Involving Extradition to Utah

 If you believe that a warrant has been issued for your arrest in Utah, either for a misdemeanor or a felony offense, then contact an experienced criminal defense attorney in Salt Lake City, Utah.
+You can do that by calling the office of Levitt Legal, PLLC in Salt Lake City, UT at (801) 828-2732 to speak with a Salt Lake City, UT Extradition attorney.

 Call Now To Schedule Your Consultation